 Brown lentils and green lentils will both work well here.
 Red lentils will give a different texture, as they cook down a lot more than brown and green lentils, so I'd avoid those on this occasion.

 The chipotle paste will really bring the mixture to life, and I also added some tomato puree and a bit of extra smoked paprika for good measure (I can't resist the stuff).

 Soft vs hard taco shells

 The lentil mixture will soon be ready for scooping into taco shells.

-I do love crunchy taco shells (they’d actually be a really good contrast to the soft lentils), but I find them a bit messy to eat, so this time I used soft tortillas.
+I do love crunchy taco shells (they'd actually be a really good contrast to the soft lentils), but I find them a bit messy to eat, so my go-to for homemade tacos is soft tortillas.
 I used those stand-and-stuff ones because I thought they were really flipping cute, but mini tortillas will also be great.